We're super excited because the new Guardians of the Galaxy Vol 2 Trailer premiered on…

 The cool part about the ride is that its unique ride vehicles will allow guests to spin in different directions throughout the ride which will enhance the story telling and help them to see the show elements more clearly.

 Already this is the new project we’re most looking forward to in Walt Disney World, and it sounds like it’s going to blow everyone away.

+Stay tuned for more info soon, including an update on the opening date!
 Keep reading for a more detailed look at Cosmic Rewind…

 What is Guardians of the Galaxy: Cosmic Rewind?